sgauthamr2001/EE2003-Computer-Organisation/a3/README.md

 $ riscv32-unknown-elf-objdump -d -Mnumeric,no-aliases dump.o
 ```

-### Grading

-Assignment 3 (ALU + Load/Store) and 4 (Branch) use the same test bench, and only differ in the test cases.
-Therefore if you submit the same code for both that is perfectly fine.
-However, if you have trouble implementing branching, you are advised to ensure that the ALU and Load/Store are correctly implemented so you get full credit for A3.

 ## HowTo

 The `run.sh` script performs all the steps required to compile and test your code.
 The `iverilog` compiler is used for running the verilog simulations.